alanninan/NavAssist/README.md

 ## Installation & Setup
 ### Prerequisites
 - Raspberry Pi with a camera module.
-- A server with an AI model (Llama-Vision or equivalent).
+- A server with an AI model.
 - Python 3.x installed on both devices.
 - Required Python libraries:
   ```sh